Tweens & Teens

 - Start asking questions like: How well should you get to know someone before asking them out?
 When can you start holding hands?
 How soon is too soon for your first kiss?

-You can also check out Terri’s podcast through Children’s Hospital Boston hosted by NDSC past president Kishore Vellody MD on sexuality and relationships in teens and adults.
+You can also check out Terri Couwenhoven’s podcast through Children’s Hospital Boston hosted by NDSC past president Kishore Vellody MD on sexuality and relationships in teens and adults.

 Boston Children’s Hospital provides insight into parenting and behavioral challenges in children and teens that you may run into.
 Behavior and down Syndrome: A Practical Guide for Parents